 Carolyn Compton, M.D., Ph.D., Professor, School of Life Sciences, Arizona State University

+This talk will be focused on pre-analytical, process-related variables that may have significant effects on biomolecular composition and quality of samples.
+Rigorous adherence to standards under a quality management system that includes documentation of process steps and recording of deviations from protocol is required to control, document, or eliminate random and unknown pre-analytical variation in samples.
+Especially for complex diagnostic analyses, reproducibility and clinical validity cannot be achieved without assurance of the provenance of the specimens being tested.
 The biomarker qualification program of the Center for Drug Evaluation and Research at the Food and Drug Administration emphasizes the need to document the biospecimen quality of diagnostic biomarkers used for drug development, and the Center for Devices and Radiologic Health has similar requirements for approval of diagnostic devices.
 It is imperative that the diagnostics development community address the need for standardized processes and fit-for-purpose biospecimens to accelerate the delivery of accurate, reproducible, clinically relevant molecular diagnostics for precision medicine.

 12:30 Comparison of Various Preanalytical Strategies in Molecular Testing for Infectious Diseases